farcrycore/plugin-farcryldap/README.md

 # FarCry LDAP Plugin

-The LDAP user directory plugin hooks up existing LDAP directories with the internal FarCry securiety model.
+The LDAP user directory plugin hooks up existing LDAP directories with the internal FarCry security model.
 Active Directory is well supported through the Active Directory LDAP interface.

 - Use the latest version of this plugin is for use with FarCry 7.x and above.
 - Use the `1.0 tag` for installations up to FarCry 6.x